Our Dumb World: Australia

+The Polar regions

+The article on the North Pole denies the existence of Father Christmas before asking 'Where do all the presents come from?'.

+The article on Greenland claims that the island is the largest landmass in the world (referencing the Mercator projection distortion of land masses at the top and bottom of the projection).

 Critical reaction

 Critical reaction to Our Dumb World has been generally positive with reviewers praising the humor and use of satire.
 In the New York Times, William Grimes called it "an astoundingly offensive guide to the states of the union and the countries of the world, compiled on the premise that all countries are ridiculous and contemptible" and found it "sophomoric, transgressive and intermittently brilliant."